Do you find it difficult to get your rice cooked just right? Do you end up with glug all over your cooktop? Then perhaps a rice cooker is for you.

 Pros: usually cheaper, fairly intuitive to use and generally easy to clean, plus you can usually check progress through the glass lid.

 Cons: they can rattle and also spatter starchy water onto the benchtop, especially if they're being used close to capacity.

-prevents the benchtop spatter and any rattle
+Pros: prevents the benchtop spatter and any rattle.

-it is a little more fiddly to clean.
+Cons: it's a little more fiddly to clean.
 There's usually a removable inner lid which can be cleaned in the sink, but the outer lid also needs cleaning, especially the stem vent.
 Some lids have a removable vent as well.

 Ease of use

 There are a few things that make a rice cooker easier to use: